Sable/wu-wei-handbook/create-new-implementation.md

-# 3. Create a new implementation (and benchmark) from scratch
+# 3. Create a new Wu-Wei implementation (and benchmark) from scratch

+## Singling-out the core files

 ### Pseudo-random number generation